thijs83/r2ccar/README.md

 installallation of the AprilTag github

+'''bash
-$ cd
+cd
-$ mkdir apriltag
+mkdir apriltag
-$ cd apriltag
+cd apriltag
-$ mkdir build
+mkdir build
+'''

 Download the github folder to the Downloads folder.
 Then, copy the content in the Downloads/apriltag/ to the build folder.

+'''bash
-$ cd
+cd
-$ cd apriltag/build
+cd apriltag/build
-$ cmake -B build -DCMAKE_BUILD_TYPE=Release
+cmake -B build -DCMAKE_BUILD_TYPE=Release cd ..
-$ cd ..
-$ sudo cmake --build apriltag --target install
+sudo cmake --build apriltag --target install
+'''

 And finally the image geometry needed for publishing the images to the apriltag detector

+'''bash
-$ sudo apt-get install ros-melodic-image-geometry
+sudo apt-get install ros-melodic-image-geometry
+'''

 ### Download repository and build